 Equities are a much better choice.
 Because higher prices usually go along with higher wages and consumer demand, the economy tends to grow faster when prices are rising.
 This growth boosts stock prices, offering a chance for a good return.

-The bottom line: if you have money to invest in a period of inflation, your best bet is to invest it in stocks and other equities.
+The bottom line: if you have money to invest in a period of inflation, your best bet is to put it into stocks (or mutual funds that invest in stocks) and other equities.
 They can gain and lose value in the short term, but they offer you the best chance for a real long-term return that beats inflation.

 Inflation isn’t all good or all bad.
 It drives up prices and reduces the purchasing power of your savings, but it also drives up wages and typically boosts economic growth.
 That’s good for investors and for the economy as a whole.